Could You Foster a Child?

 Fostering children is potentially one of the most rewarding things anyone could do.
 But could YOU foster a child?
-How will you decide whether it’s something you can do?
-This guide offers a few simple pointers.
+This guide looks at five critical factors that will help you decide whether it’s something you could do.

-If you’re considering the idea of fostering children you’ve probably had to ask yourself a few soul-searching questions.
-It’s hardly surprising either, but what kind of things concern you most?
+If you’re considering the idea of fostering a child you’ve probably asked yourself a few soul-searching questions.
+It’s hardly surprising either, so let’s look at some of the things you might be concerned about.
+This will make you better placed to decide whether to take your interest further.

 - Am I going to meet all the requirements?